Close-up of a wooden furniture rack of canvas stretched and tightened on a rack, and a small blue patch of tape on the wood.

 For some artists, Canvas type is simply a matter of personal preference.
 For others, the choice varies based on the nature and needs of each project or piece.

-But overall, as with our art supports, we focus on what works consistently and lastingly.
-That relentless pursuit of quality and longevity has led us to a selection of fine artist canvas options, and related services, that integrate perfectly with our stretcher and panel products.
+Overall, as with our art supports, we focus on what works consistently and lastingly.
+That relentless pursuit of quality and longevity has led us to a selection of the highest quality canvas options, and related priming services that integrate perfectly with our stretcher and panel product lines.

-To understand better the characteristics and features distinguishing what we offer, it’s instructive to consider the history and development of artist canvas overall.
-(And you can scroll down to our specific canvas selection at any point.)
+To better understand the characteristics and features distinguishing what we offer, it’s instructive to consider the history and development of artist canvas overall.
+(You can scroll down to our specific canvas selection at any point!)

 It took hundreds of years, but with Venetian painters leading the way, canvas eventually eclipsed wood panels as the world’s most popular art support medium.

-The earliest canvas was heavy-duty, plain-woven linen made from hemp, essentially the same canvas used to produce sails (and thus abundant around 16th and 17th century Venice).
+The earliest canvas was heavy-duty, plain-woven linen made from hemp, essentially the same canvas used to produce sails thus abundant around 16th and 17th century Venice.

-Over time, however, while retaining its strong and durable properties, the linen canvas used for painting would evolve into a more refined textile thanks to the fibers of the flax plant.
+However, over time, while retaining its strong and durable properties, the linen canvas used for painting would evolve into a more refined textile thanks to the fibers of the flax plant.

 High-quality flax is grown primarily in Western Europe, one of the few crops still flourishing in that part of the world, with the best varieties hailing from Belgium.
 Since the mid-19th century if not earlier, Belgium has produced the finest loomstate linen canvas, featuring the longest natural threads.